amaan-ai/BERT-Based-Python-API-for-Sentiment-Analysis-of-Restaurant-Reviews/README.md

 * Machine Learning
 * Flask
 * Postman

+## Illustrations
+* Below are the three images for three different categories of user input namely, Positive, Negative & Irrelevant review.
+* The input data is taken in JSON format with "input_data" as key.
+* Similarly the corresponding output is shown in JSON format with "result" as key

 ## Setup & Installation
 To run this project, you need to clone this repository in your local system